Mobile Testing using iOS¶

 buttons.
 You will see the events in the recording activity dialog:

-button and you will be taken back to the test script.
-Click on Append to End
+button and you will be returned to the test script.
+Click the Append to End

 button.

-Find iOS objects listed and actions displayed on the RVL sheet:
+You will see iOS objects and actions displayed on the RVL sheet:

-in the Rapise toolbar and the test will play back in the iOS Simulator.
-This is the report of the test being executed.
+in the Rapise toolbar.
+The test will then play back in the iOS Simulator.
+This is the test execution report.

 Sample Application and Tests¶